mikependon/RepoDB/RepoDb.Documents/documentation_v1.0.10.md

 var affectedRows = stockRepository.BulkInsert(entities);
 ```

-## ExecuteReader Operation
+## ExecuteQuery Operation

 This connection extension method is used to execute a SQL Statement query from the database in fast-forward access.
-It returns an `IEnumerable` object with `dynamic` or `object` type as its generic type.
+It returns an `IEnumerable` object with `dynamic` or `RepoDb.Interfaces.IDataEntity` type as its generic type.

 Below are the parameters: